 - Room Temperature Ingredients: All refrigerated items should be at room temperature so the batter mixes together easily and evenly.
-Read here for more information.
-It really makes a difference!
+Read here for more about the importance of room temperature ingredients.

 - Be sure to check out my top 5 cookie baking tips AND these are my 10 must-have cookie baking tools.